How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 4. Evaluate Their Technical Skills

-Design is important, but so is the technology supporting it.
+Design is essential, but so is the technology supporting it.

 Knowledge of Web Development Technologies

-A good agency should have knowledge of HTML, CSS, JavaScript, and proficiency with CMS platforms such as WordPress, Shopify, or Drupal.
+A good agency should know HTML, CSS, and JavaScript, and be proficient with CMS platforms such as WordPress, Shopify, or Drupal.
 Ask them the reasons why they recommend a particular platform for your project.

 SEO and Digital Marketing Expertise

 Ideal Houston web design firms incorporate advanced SEO into the design from the very beginning.
-Ask them how they approach on-page SEO, quick loading, mobile friendliness, and site architecture.
+Ask them how they approach on-page SEO, page load speed, mobile friendliness, and site architecture.

 Security and Data Protection

 Security is non-negotiable.
-Make sure they are using HTTPS, avoiding common hacks, and protecting data.
+Make sure they use HTTPS, avoid everyday hacks, and protect data.

 5. Assess Communication and Customer Service